msloma144/NeuralNetWithGA/README.md

 ## Usage

-Modify the main() of main.py to fit raining standards:
+Modify the main() of main.py to fit training standards:

 ```
 generations = 5  # Number of times to evolve the population.